Peter Manuel: Murders

-The legal system could have come close to a miscarriage of justice in Watt's case (who would very likely have been hanged if convicted) and the evidence of these two witnesses is still not easy to explain even now.
-However one possible explanation is that the ferryman was a fantasist who had already seen Watt's picture in the papers, although he claimed that he had not.
-The other witness admitted that he did not get a clear look at Watt, but identified him based on the way he held his cigarette.
+Sydney Dunn

-Sydney Dunn (36): Manuel is believed to have shot and killed a Newcastle upon Tyne taxi driver named Sydney Dunn, on 8 December 1957 while looking for work in Newcastle.
-Dunn's body was found on moorlands in Northumberland soon after, by which time Manuel had already returned to Lanarkshire.
-Manuel was never tried for this murder, as it took place in a different legal jurisdiction, but 17 days after he was hanged a coroner's jury concluded Manuel had murdered Dunn, after a button found in Dunn's taxi was matched to one of his jackets.
+Manuel is believed to have shot and killed a Newcastle upon Tyne taxi driver named Sydney Dunn, on 8 December 1957 while looking for work in Newcastle.
+Dunn's body was found on moorlands in County Durham soon after, by which time Manuel had already returned to Lanarkshire.
+Manuel was never tried for this murder as it took place in a different legal jurisdiction, but 17 days after he was hanged a coroner's jury concluded Manuel had murdered Dunn after a button found in Dunn's taxi was matched to one of his jackets.

 This verdict has been accepted in many accounts of the case, but some doubts have been expressed.
 There are a few indications that the murderer might have been a local person, or he might have come off an Irish boat train which had recently arrived at Newcastle station.
-Two witnesses who spoke to the killer picked out Manuel at an identity parade, but these identifications are not always decisive (see the Watt case above).
-One of these witnesses initially said that the apparent killer had a local accent, but when it was suggested to him that the killer might have come off the Irish boat train he said that he had an Irish accent, and Manuel had a Scottish accent.
-Manuel definitely did attend a job interview in Newcastle two days before this murder, but it is not clear that he hung around in the area; he could have just gone home to Scotland.
+Two witnesses who spoke to the killer picked out Manuel at an identity parade, one of whom initially said that the apparent killer had a local accent, but when it was suggested to him that the killer might have come off the Irish boat train he said that he had an Irish accent, and Manuel had a Scottish accent.
+Manuel definitely did attend a job interview in Newcastle two days before this murder, but it is not clear that he hung around in the area.